dthain/compilers-fa23/bminor.md

 **Note: The B-Minor language used in this class changes each year in order to provide new challenges and opportunities.
-This document differs from the one in the textbook in the following ways:
+This document differs from the one in the textbook in the following ways:**

 - Strings and characters have a number of additional escape codes.
+- Arrays can be declared with length determined at runtime.
+- Floating point values and types have been added.

 ## Overview